 MSM is committed to responding meaningfully to any Report of Prohibited Conduct which MSM is made aware of without requiring every report to activate the School's Formal Complaint process.
 MSM strongly encourages any individual to make a report of suspected Prohibited Conduct directly to the Title IX Coordinator through any of the reporting methods outlined below.
-Reportscan also be made to any Mandatory Reporter, but MSM strongly encourages reporting to the Title IX Coordinator so that MSM may promptly discuss the availability of Supportive Measures as well as available processes with the Complainant, including by contacting the Complainant when another person makes the Report.
+Reports can also be made to any Mandatory Reporter, but MSM strongly encourages reporting to the Title IX Coordinator so that MSM may promptly discuss the availability of Supportive Measures as well as available processes with the Complainant, including by contacting the Complainant when another person makes the Report.
 Individuals always have the option of reporting or not reporting the alleged Prohibited Conduct to the Title IX Coordinator and/or to law enforcement.

-A. Reporting Suspected Prohibited Conduct to MSM
+1. Reporting Suspected Prohibited Conduct to MSM

-A Report of suspected Prohibited Conduct may be made by any person or group to Title IX Coordinator or their designee, either in person, by email, by regular mail, by phone, orby any other means that results the Title IX Coordinator receiving the verbal or written Report.
+A Report of suspected Prohibited Conduct may be made by any person or group to Title IX Coordinator or their designee, either in person, by email, by regular mail, by phone, or by any other means that results the Title IX Coordinator receiving the verbal or written Report.
 In-person Reports must be made during normal business hours.
-Reports by regularmail, telephone, or electronic mail can be made at any time, including outside normal business hours.
+Reports by regular mail, telephone, or electronic mail can be made at any time, including outside normal business hours.
 A Report of suspected Prohibited Conduct may also be made to MSM through the Compliance Hotline (msm.ethicspoint.com) or by notifying the Department of Public Safety, and/or member of MSM's Leadership Council.
-See Appendix D MandatoryReporters.
+See Appendix D of the Title IX Sexual and Gender Based Misconduct Policy Mandatory Reporters.

 When reporting to the Title IX Coordinator, members of the MSM Community have the option to choose whether or not to file a Formal Complaint.
-MSM has the right to convertany Report to a Formal Complaint by signature of the Title IX Coordinator if MSM determines further steps are required to protect the MSM Community.
+MSM has the right to convert any Report to a Formal Complaint by signature of the Title IX Coordinator if MSM determines further steps are required to protect the MSM Community.
 Anonymous Reports of suspected Prohibited Conduct will be reviewed by the Title IX Coordinator as well.
 However, MSM's ability to address anonymous Reports is significantly limited.